 Unlike in other major US cities, there aren't many international schools in Dallas.
-Most expats from English-speaking countries find that sending their child to a public or private school is viable and there isn't a huge demand for international schools in the city.
+Most expats from English-speaking countries find that sending their child to a public or private school is a viable option, and there therefore isn't a huge demand for international schools in the city.

 Expats from Germany and France, however, will be pleased to know that they can send their children to international schools that follow the national curriculum from their home country.
 There are also many private and magnet schools in Dallas that offer the option of studying for the International Baccalaureate.

-Demand for places in international schools is high and there are long waiting lists, so it is best to start the application process early.
+Demand for places in international schools is high and there are long waiting lists, so it's best to start the application process early.
 Fees at international schools can be extremely expensive.
-Expats considering this option should factor this into their negotiations with regards to their employment package.
+Expats considering this option should factor this into their negotiations with regard to their employment package.

 Homeschooling in Dallas

 Homeschooling is legal in the state of Texas.
 Children who are taught at home are exempt from the compulsory attendance requirement in the same way as students who are enrolled in a private school.

 Parents who homeschool their children in Dallas need to follow certain rules, which they should make themselves familiar with.
 Parents also need to keep in mind that the public school district may ask them to provide assurances in writing that they intend on homeschooling their child.

 The city of Dallas welcomes special-needs children and adults with open arms.
 In recent years the city has had constant inclusion initiatives with adaptive programs popping up in all areas.
 The city has accessible playgrounds, sensory-friendly museums and many other options to keep special-needs individuals in Dallas entertained.